SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 The program gives a warning (when sequences are found to be present between 0.1% and 1% of the total amount of sequences) or an error (when there are sequences occurring more 1% of all sequences), but this does not always mean that the data is bad and might be ignored.
 For Illumina sequencing for satay experiments, the sequences often start with either 'CATG' or 'GATC' which are the recognition sites for NlaIII and DpnII respectively.

-- **Adapter (Kmers) content**: Shows an accumulative percentage plot of adapter appearances in the data.
+- **Adapter content**: Shows an accumulative percentage plot of repeated sequences with a positional bias appearing in the data.
+So if many reads have the same sequence at (or near) the same location, then this might trigger a warning in this section.
-Ideally this is a flat line at zero (meaning that there are no adapter sequences present in the data).
+Ideally this is a flat line at zero (meaning that there are no repeated sequences present in the data).
-If this is not a flat line at zero, it might be necessary to cut the adapter during the trimming step.
+If this is not a flat line at zero, it might be necessary to cut the reported sequences during the trimming step.
+If this section gives a warning, a list is shown with all the repeated sequences including some statistics.
+It can be useful to delete these sequences in the trimming step.

+- **Kmer content**: indicates sequences with a position bias that are ofen repeated.
+If a specific sequence occurs at the same location (i.e. basepair number) in many reads, then this module will show which sequence at which location turns up frequently.
+Note that in later editions (0.11.6 and up) this module is by default turned off.
+If you want to turn this module on again, go to the Configuration folder in the Fastqc folder and edit the limits.txt file in the line where it says 'kmer  ignore  1' and change the 1 in a 0.

 ### 2. Trimming of the sequencing reads

-Next is the trimming of the sequencing reads to cut out, for example, cut out adapter sequences and low quality reads.
+Next is the trimming of the sequencing reads to cut out, for example, repeated (adapter) sequences and low quality reads.
 There are two software tools adviced, Trimmomatic and BBDuk.
 Trimmomatic is relative simple to use and can be used interactively together with FASTQC.
 However, the options can be limiting if you want more control over the trimming protocol.
 An alternative is BBDuk, which is part of the BBMap software package.
 This allows for more options, but can therefore also be more confusing to use initially.
 Both software packages are explained below, but only one needs to be used.
+Currently, it is advised to use BBDuk (see section 2b).

 #### 2a.
 Trimming of the sequencing reads; Trimmomatic (0.39)